Top Considerations for International Expansion

-- A newly formed or existing entity sells the company’s product(s) or service(s) in the new market.
-This requires the company to acquire new customers in that market and develop payment methods tailored to that local customer base.
+- Selling products or services in the new market: This requires the company to acquire new customers in that market and develop payment methods tailored to that local customer base.
 As such, the company must refine its sales strategy to take into account cultural differences and local practices; for example, communicating in the primary language in the region or understanding best practices for brand awareness and advertising.

-- In the second model, the company creates a production entity in the new market.
-This raises considerations like satisfying requisite licenses and securing access to local infrastructure.
+- Creating a production entity in the new market: This raises considerations like satisfying requisite licenses and securing access to local infrastructure.
 With a new point of production, the company must integrate the new entity into its existing supply chain; it must also assess the advantages and challenges of human capital and technology that are unique to the local market.

-- The final model involves constructing a near-self-sufficient entity in the new market and producing and selling to the new customer base.
-This requires an end-to-end understanding of the local market, as well as focused quality control and supply chain strategies.
+- Constructing a near-self-sufficient entity in the new market: Producing and selling to the new customer base requires an end-to-end understanding of the local market, as well as focused quality control and supply chain strategies.

-Each model raises numerous interdependent factors, with cascading implications that can be grouped according to considerations for operating in the new market and the challenges and advantages of the market itself.
+Each model raises numerous interdependent factors, with cascading implications that can be grouped into the challenges and advantages of operating in a new market.

-If your business is considering going the organic route, you must first decide the level of local autonomy for your new entity.
-Depending on the results of that assessment, your company must decide whether your existing business strategy suits this new entity and whether an amended strategy tailored to the specific market.
+If your business is growing organically, you must first decide the level of local autonomy for your new entity.
+Depending on the results of that assessment, your company must decide whether your existing business strategy suits this new entity or whether you need an amended strategy tailored to the specific market.

 Any entity in a new market also needs to identify how it sources goods and determine whether to work with local, regional, international or even intercompany suppliers.
-These decisions include considerations of the currency in which suppliers are paid, as well as implications for days payable outstanding (DPO) and order-to-pay cycle.
+These decisions include the currency in which suppliers will be paid, as well as implications for days payable outstanding (DPO) and order-to-pay cycle.

 In line with these concerns are possible changes to the cash management structure.
-Your company must weigh:
+Companies should weigh the following questions:

-- Whether your centralized treasury function can serve the new market
+- Can your centralized treasury function serve the new entity?

-- What treasury technology is used to communicate between your new market and the rest of the business
+- What technology will be used to communicate between your domestic and international treasury operations?

-Technology use is a wider consideration for the organic growth model.
-When it comes to reporting and supply chain management and visibility, your new entity may (or may not) be able to rely on the technology used by the rest of your business.
-In some cases, it may be necessary to make technology investments to best operate in the new market and then align reporting channels and technology platforms.
+Technology use is a key consideration when growing organically.
+When it comes to visibility, reporting and supply chain management, your new entity may be able to rely on the technology used by the rest of your business—but it may not.
+In some cases, you may need to make technology investments that optimize operations in your new market and then align reporting channels and technology platforms with HQ.

-Finally, your company must consider how tax and legal requirements will impact both your new entity and the larger organization.
-Additional reporting may be required, and local regulations can dictate the need for local funds retention and/or restrictions on international transfers and loans.
+Finally, it will be vital to assess how tax and legal requirements will impact both your new entity and the larger organization.
+In some markets, additional reporting may be required, and local regulations can dictate the need for local funds retention and/or restrictions on international transfers and loans.

 Local Challenges and Opportunities

-Meanwhile, there are also considerations for addressing and capitalizing on factors specific to your new market.
+International expansion requires thoughtful consideration on a number of fronts.
 For example, how can your new entity reach and serve your new customer base?
 Which credit terms and payment methods will you offer local customers?
-Company leaders should determine whether your local sales strategy should be aligned with your global brand or tailored to your local customer.
-This extends to your strategy for growing brand awareness.
+Company leaders should determine whether local sales strategy should be aligned with the global brand or tailored to the local customer.
+This will then guide your strategy for growing brand awareness.

-Employment laws vary across regions and countries, which raises implications for the ease and costs of hiring (and firing).
-Additional costs, as well as the need for legal advice, may also arise from varying regulations, including those related to health and safety, may require added costs for legal advice.
-However, while a new environment can bring new costs, it can also offer new opportunities for cost savings.
+Employment laws also vary across the globe, raising implications for the ease and cost of hiring and firing.
+Other varying regulations, such as those related to health and safety, may require added costs for legal advice.
+However, while a new environment can bring new costs, it can also offer new cost-reduction opportunities.
 Some governments, for example, may provide incentives for locating operations in areas where there are ongoing efforts to regenerate or grow the local economy.

 There are four main M&A models:

 Any inorganic model can bring your business new opportunities for improved efficiency and cost savings.
-By leveraging the power of a larger organization, the company can find efficiencies through an optimized procure-to-pay cycle and realize better payment terms.
-As a part of this approach, harmonizing electronic payment methods can create important improvements for working capital and risk management.
+By leveraging the power of a larger organization, the company can find efficiencies, optimize procure-to-pay cycles and realize better payment terms.
+As a part of this approach, harmonizing electronic payment methods can create vital improvements for working capital and risk management.

-Technology impacts all of these considerations.
-An enlarged organization may find multiple dissimilar technology systems, and while system differences may not be burdensome in the short term, it's important to consider the hard (versus intangible) cost implications of labor-intensive processing—both now and in the future.
+Technology impacts all of the above.
+An enlarged organization may lead to fragmented technology systems; while system differences may not be burdensome in the short term, it's important to consider the hard (versus intangible) cost implications of labor-intensive processing—both now and in the future.

 Crosscutting Growth Considerations

-In addition to these considerations, businesses must weigh a range of crosscutting factors that emerge regardless of an organic or inorganic growth strategy.
+In addition to these considerations, businesses must weigh a range of crosscutting factors that emerge regardless of the type of growth strategy used.

-One primary business decision should be whether your company sells and/or receives payment in foreign currencies.
-Foreign currency raises risks, but these can be mitigated with the right tools and expert advice.
-A necessary consideration should be how your company plans to satisfy discrepancies between payments and revenue.
-Does it make more fiscal and/or strategic sense to sell and receive in the local currency or to convert currencies, perhaps relying on a third party to manage those conversions?
+One primary business decision should be whether your company sells or receives payment in foreign currencies.
+A key consideration should be how your company plans to satisfy discrepancies between payments and revenue.
+Does it make more fiscal and strategic sense to sell and receive in the local currency, or to convert currencies—perhaps relying on a third party to manage those conversions?

-Growing businesses must also consider payments-on-behalf-of (POBO) or receipt-on-behalf-of (ROBO) structures.
+As businesses cross borders, they must also consider payments-on-behalf-of (POBO) or receipt-on-behalf-of (ROBO) structures.
 Centralizing functions can make payment and collection processes more efficient, creating economies of scale and reducing the number of bank accounts and associated costs.
 There are also implications and questions regarding liquidity structures.
-It may be that your company does not require a liquidity structure immediately, but it's important to consider whether you want to create a stand-alone account structure that can grow into a liquidity structure if the need arises in the future.
+It may be that your company does not require a liquidity structure immediately, but it's important to consider creating a stand-alone account structure that can grow into a liquidity structure if the need arises in the future.

-Perhaps one of the largest issues a company can encounter when expanding beyond their home market is adapting to local culture.
-Calculating foreign currency exposure and counterparty risk can be straightforward for most treasurers and chief financial officers; more difficult is understanding the impact that cultural differences can have on operations, sales and opportunity.
-Particularly in the case of M&A, companies may encounter resistance to change, raising questions such as: How does your enlarged company manage resistance to new ownership?
-How does your company establish effective processes for sending and receiving documents in different languages?
+Perhaps one of the greatest challenges a company can encounter when expanding beyond their home market is adapting to local culture.
+Calculating foreign currency exposure and counterparty risk can be straightforward for most treasurers and chief financial officers; it’s more difficult to understand the impact that cultural differences can have on operations, sales and opportunity.
+Particularly in the case of M&A, companies may encounter resistance to change, raising questions such as: How does your company manage resistance to new ownership?
+How does your company establish effective processes for sending and receiving documents in various languages?